 1. Small improvements VS Dramatic improvements

-Innovation, on the other side, is not something that you can implement in one day with several simple steps.
+On the other side, innovation is not something that you can implement in one day with several simple steps.
 Innovation will require projects that sometimes will last several months to several years.

 4. Incremental improvements VS non-incremental improvements